Keeping Proper Records

 Some returns are selected at random for auditing and in case you are contacted, they are normally only requesting verification of some items on your return.
 Failure to respond is considered an admission of guilt and opens your return (and previous returns) to further investigation.

 In any case, contact us before signing any waivers or agreements of any type.
 Even if a deficiency should be proposed by the examining revenue agent, you have extensive rights of appeal.
 Many areas of tax practice are controversial and a lot of transactions fall into these areas.
 You are not required to pay any more tax then the law demands, but it is often necessary to argue a little to establish what amount it is that the law may reasonably be construed to be requiring.
-As an experienced tax audit lawyer I, John Ellsworth, can provide stellar service in these matters.
+As an experienced tax audit lawyer I, Andrew Gordon, can provide stellar service in these matters.